omnivore-app/omnivore/SECURITY.md

 Omnivore runs a number of services but only submissions under the following domains are eligible for rewards.
 Any Omnivore-owned domains not listed below are not in scope, not eligible for rewards, and not covered by our legal safe harbor.

-- omnivore.app
+- omnivore.work
-- demo.omnivore.app
+- demo.omnivore.work

 ## Domains that are out of scope:

-- docs.omnivore.app
+- docs.omnivore.work
-- blog.omnivore.app
+- blog.omnivore.work
-- changes.omnivore.app
+- changes.omnivore.work

 ## The following vulnerability categories are outside of the scope of our responsible disclosure program, and aren't eligible for bounty: